cvs-health/testilo/README.md

 - `qualWeb` test act: `withNewContent` = `false`
 - `testaro` test act: `withItems` = true, `stopOnFail` = `false`
 - `wave` test act: `reportType` = 4

+The `device.browserTabOptions` object has, in addition to `reduceMotion`, other properties shown in the above script example.
+The `script` module will set them according to the specified device.
+They will all be omitted if you specify `'default'` as the device ID.

 The `webkit` browser type is selected because the other browser types corrupt some tests.
 The `ibm` test is performed on the existing page content because some targets cause HTTP2 protocol errors when the `ibm` tool tries to visit them.